- Reviewed: 1 June 2023, 15:28 NZST

-New Zealanders in Turkey are advised to avoid all political gatherings, protests and demonstrations as even those intended to be peaceful have the potential to turn violent.
-Turkish security forces may use tear gas and/or water cannons to disperse demonstrations.
+New Zealanders in Türkiye are advised to avoid all political gatherings, protests and demonstrations as even those intended to be peaceful can escalate and result in violence.
 You should adhere to any instructions and restrictions issued by the local authorities, including curfews which can be imposed or extended with little warning.
 Review personal security plans, ensure communication connectivity and remain aware of your surroundings.